 - Certain anticonvulsants called hydantoins, such as phenytoin and ethotoin.

 These and other medicines may induce symptoms of lupus in some individuals.
 But the symptoms are not permanent.
 They will eventually disappear after you stop taking the medicine.

-professional may prescribe these medications to treat other conditions.
+Even if you have lupus, your doctor may prescribe these medicines to treat other conditions.
 There is no evidence that drugs that cause drug-induced lupus cause lupus flares.

-lupus symptom flares, consult with your health professional about changing your
+If you suspect that a medicine is triggering lupus symptom flares, talk with your health doctor about changing your medicine.